jpolton/AMM60_paper/README.md

 **To-do**

 `internaltidemap_AMM60_paper.ipynb`:
-Update to do running mean averaging rather than 3 day chunking Make some manuscript plots
+JP: Update to do running mean averaging rather than 3 day chunking Make some manuscript plots

 `diagnose_delta from amm60_data_tools.py`:
-Karen: make sure it still works for your FFT code
+KG: make sure it still works for your FFT code